 - Colors: Black, white, bright yellow, olive yellow

 - Markings: Dimorphic species.
 Male birds have a black cap on the forehead and crown, with a lemon yellow back, abdomen, chest and sides.
 Black wings have two white wing bars and the black tail is edged with white.
 Female birds are a paler olive yellow with dull wings and lack the black cap.
 Both male and female birds have a white rump.
 In winter plumage males resemble females and have darker bills, and when molting, males will appear splotched and patchy.

 Habitat and Migration

 The American goldfinch can be very vocal at backyard feeders.
 Calls include a high rapid chirping with an undulating pitch or short buzzes.
 Longer, warbling songs are common during the breeding season in spring and early summer.

 The American goldfinch nesting season begins later than that of many other species, and goldfinches may not have their first brood until mid- or late summer because of the need for seeds to feed the young birds.
-The female bird does the majority of the 10-12 day incubation, but both parents feed their offspring during the 11-17 day nestling phase until the young birds can leave the nest.
+The female bird does the majority of the 10 to 12-day incubation, but both parents feed their offspring during the 11 to 17-day nestling phase until the young birds can leave the nest.
 Adults continue to monitor the chicks for several days after they leave the nest as the young birds learn to forage independently.